ExoPlayer uses Android’s

 We do not recommend configuring your license server to behave in this way.
 It requires extra license requests to play multi-key content, which is less efficient and robust than the alternative described above.

-An offline key set can be loaded into
+An offline key set can be loaded by passing the key set ID to

 Known issue #3872 - Only one offline key set can be specified per playback.
 As a result, offline playback of multi-key content is currently supported only when the license server is configured as described in Case 1 above.